 You’ve won a bid to start a new installation project.
 You have the resources you need to complete the project, and you understand your deadlines and the desired outcome.
 The project is guaranteed to be a success.
 Or is it?
 Even if a field service business has everything needed to make a project succeed, if there aren’t processes for proper project management, the chances of something going wrong can drastically increase.

-The project manager must have full visibility into every aspect of the upcoming project including the original quote and timeline and the estimate for materials, design, equipment, labour and subcontractors.
+The project manager must have full visibility into every aspect of the upcoming project including the original quote and timeline and the estimate for materials, design, equipment, labor and subcontractors.
 When the project manager has all of this information, he or she can fine tune how to manage the project.

 While project management doesn’t necessarily guarantee a problem-free project, good project management practices greatly increase the chance that your projects will remain on track and end with a happy customer.